 5/ Christmas stories!!
 There are so many great Christmas books and stories if you wait until December to start reading them all you don’t get enough time to read them all!
 So start reading the Christmas stories with the kids in November and they will love it (as will you!)

-To organise an amazing family festive activity with Elves from he North Pole find out about The Elf Adventure Challenge
+To make the most of the festive season then join Santa’s Elf Club; an amazing family festive activity with Elves from the North Pole